What is a CWOF (Continuance Without a Finding) on an OUI?

+A CWOF is not a conviction.
 The main benefit of a CWOF in an OUI case is that once the probationary period successfully ends, the case will be dismissed.
-This means that you were not convicted.
-It also won’t appear on some background checks.
+A CWOF will not appear on some background checks.

 Available to Clients 24/7